kristineparish/recipes/README.md

 # Recipes Website

-A personal project aimed to help me collect and organize family recipes.
+A personal website where I can collect and organize family recipes.